-McConnell retains top job in Senate as Congress picks leaders
+As Congress picks leaders, McConnell keeps top Senate post

 The most watched leadership race is Democrat Nancy Pelosi’s bid to reclaim the job of House speaker, a role she had from 2007 to 2011, when she was the first woman in that post.

-So far, she has no clear opponents, but some Democrats are dissatisfied with Pelosi.
+So far, she has no clear opponent, but some Democrats are dissatisfied with Pelosi.
 Their struggle over selecting a new speaker still has two weeks to play out.

 In the Senate, McConnell, 76, has been the Republicans’ leader since 2007.
 He became majority leader, the chamber’s top post, in 2015 when his party took control from the Democrats.